 What is Texas Vision Insurance

-We work with many of the top vision insurance carriers in Texas such as United Healthcare, Humana and VSP.
+We work with many of the top vision insurance carriers in Texas such as United Healthcare, Humana, and VSP.

 Vision insurance policies in Texas will typically come in two forms: as an optional rider on your health insurance policy or through a separate policy normally referred to as an ancillary plan.

-The health insurance policies that offer a vision rider will generally require a co pay for each service (or visit to a vision care provider) and most of these plans will place annual limits on the amount it will cover on each service provided.
+The health insurance policies that offer a vision rider will generally require a co-pay for each service (or visit to a vision care provider) and most of these plans will place annual limits on the amount it will cover on each service provided.
 If you require eyeglasses and/or contact lenses, your TX vision insurance will typically only cover up to a certain dollar amount for the frames and/or lenses.
-This usually leaves you to pay the difference in an out of pocket expense.
+This usually leaves you to pay the difference in an out-of-pocket expense.
 Most of these plans will offer a discount on LASIK eye surgery as long as the provider you choose is part of the network.

 An ancillary vision plan is defined as one that will normally offer a discount on all covered vision expenses as long as you use a provider that is in the network.
 These ancillary vision plans are less expensive than an actual vision insurance policy and if your needs are limited, this can be a better choice.
 For example, if you only need an exam and a new set of glasses, you’ll normally be better off with one of these.